Accounting for Manufacturing Businesses

 Assign overhead costs: you need to aggregate all the factory costs into cost pools and then allocate these cost pools to the number of products produced within that reporting period.
 Note that this process will increase the cost of inventory.
 To simply the allocation of the overhead costs, minimize the number of the cost pools.

-Impairment testing: the process of impairment testing involves finding out whether the amount at which the inventory is valued is equal to or higher than the net realisable value.
+Impairment testing: the process of impairment testing (Also see Impairment versus Depreciation) involves finding out whether the amount at which the inventory is valued is equal to or higher than the net realisable value.
 If you find that the value of the inventory is higher than its net realisable value, you must write it down to its net realisable value.

 As an owner of a manufacturing firm, you need to use either the periodic inventory or perpetual inventory system to track the amount of inventory in your business.
 Note that accounting for a manufacturing firm is detailed and in most cases will involve inventory valuation.
 Therefore, to free up your time and focus on other aspects of your business growth, you may consider engaging an accounting firm in Singapore.